Have you ever asked yourself how come ferrets are domesticated?

 Wild Ferret Colony Appeared

 New Zealand’s climate is perfect for ferrets so that is the only place there is a wild colony of ferrets.
 The same reason why rabbits took over New Zealand, ferrets took it over too around 1900.
 Ferrets didn’t have a natural enemy, except humans.
 Those ferrets did hunt rabbits, but they also hunted birds of New Zealand and most of them can’t fly.
 Unfortunately, ferrets and weasels contributed to many birds’ decline, even extinction due to overhunting.
-Interestingly enough, New Zealand is the only place in the world where there are wild ferrets.
+Interestingly enough, New Zealand is the only place in the world where there are wild ferrets, and keeping a ferret is illegal.

 Ferret History in Australia